Haplogroup D-CTS3946

-Haplogroup D or D-CTS3946 is a Y-chromosome haplogroup.
+Haplogroup D, also known as D-CTS3946, is a Y-chromosome haplogroup.
 Like its relative distant sibling, haplogroup E-M96, D-CTS3946 has the YAP+ unique-event polymorphism, which defines their parent, haplogroup DE.

-Subclades of haplogroup D-CTS3946 are found primarily in East Asia, though they are also found regularly with low frequency in Central Asia and Southeast Asia, and have also been found sporadically in Western Africa and Western Asia.
+D-CTS3946 has two basal branches, D1 and D2.
+D1 and D2 are found primarily in East Asia, at low frequency in Central Asia and Southeast Asia, and at very low frequency in Western Africa and Western Asia.

-Overview
+Origins

 Haplogroup D was formerly the name of the D lineage D-M174.
 Varying proposals exist regarding the origin of haplogroup DE, the parent of D, with some suggesting an African and others an Asian origin.
 But D-M174 was, and generally is, assumed to be of Asian origin and is exclusively found in Asia.